The 3 best credit cards to use in Europe

 The Chase Sapphire Reserve® also gives you complimentary membership for Priority Pass Select airport lounges, with lounge access for you and up to two guests (be sure to sign up for the program, which you need to do separately).
 The card also offers a statement credit of up to $100 every four years for TSA PreCheck, Nexus or Global Entry membership, as well as a variety of purchase and travel protections.

-This card has a lot to offer — read our full review of the Chase Sapphire Reserve® to learn more.
+This card has a lot to offer — learn more about the Chase Sapphire Reserve®.

 Best for college students: Bank of America® Travel Rewards credit card for Students